Definition of Terms

-A product manufactured with food or other material that pests consume.
-They often contain an active ingredient that kills the pests.
-Other baits may not contain an active ingredient and are used for monitoring purposes.
+A product manufactured with food or other materials that pests consume.
+They often contain an active ingredient that helps control the pests.
+Other baits may not contain an active ingredient and are used for monitoring pest activity.

 Rodents are commensal in nature, which means to “share one’s table.”
 These rodents are able to thrive in human environments.
 The main three commensal rodents are Norway rats, roof rats, and house mice.

-The inflammation of the mucous membrane that lines the inner surface of the eyelids in addition to the forepart of the eyeball.
+Inflammation of the mucous membranes that line the inner surface of the eyelids and the forepart of the eyeball.

-Any substance thatfound in or on a surface or material it was not intended.
+Any deleterious substance found in or on a surface or material where it was not intended.

-An infectious disease that is caused by a fungus Cryptococcus neoformans and is characterized by the development of nodular lesions or abscesses in the lungs, subcutaneous tissues, joints and especially the brain.
+An infectious disease that is caused by the fungus Cryptococcus neoformans and is characterized by the development of nodular lesions or abscesses in the lungs, subcutaneous tissues, joints and especially the brain.

-A finely ground, dry mixture containing a small amount of pesticide and an inert carrier, such as talc or clay.
+A finely ground, dry mixture containing a small amount of an active ingredient and an inert carrier, such as talc or clay.